CYCOGS AI Robotics Stories

 And the robots job requirements required the use of two arms at once, limits any fixed mounting locations.

-We could make a shorter robot and place the arms on the top.
+We could develop a shorter robot and place the arms on the top.

-Top mounted robotic arms would allow limited arm access if something was on the floor, and that still had the problem of using both arms at once for some tasks.
+Top mounted robotic arms would allow limited arm access if something was on the floor, and that nevertheless had the problem of using both arms at once for some tasks.

 What to do?

-We pondered what kind of mobile robot chassis would solve this?
+We pondered what kind of mobile robot chassis would resolve this?

 After much R&D, CYCOGS